 Employers in Ireland will have to take this step as part of the requirement to explain why pay gaps exist and what steps they’re taking to remediate the identified gaps.
 Some states in the U.S., like Rhode Island and Oregon, will grant safe harbor to employers that conduct a pay equity audit and demonstrate progress to correct issues.

 Prudent employers should prepare for the legislation that is inevitably coming, no matter where in the world they operate.
-To learn more about options for solving illegal gender and race/ethnicity pay gaps, contact us to learn about the Equal Pay Estimator.
+To learn more about options for solving illegal gender and race/ethnicity pay gaps, contact us to learn about the Salary Range Finder.
 This tool can help you stop creating pay inequity in the first place and resolve disparities at the source.

 If you’re interested in learning about how pay equity can improve your business, download the research report we sponsored, Creating a Culture of Diversity, Equity, and Inclusion, conducted by the Harvard Business Review.